CosmorootMcs/eye_mosaic/README.md

    ```
    $ ls -la /dev/video*
    ```
-Navigate to the folder where you downloaded this app installation.
+Navigate to the folder where you downloaded this app.
    ```
    $ cd eye_mosaic
    ```